Last updated: July 24, 2020

 Governor Baker signed a bill into law on April 20 that temporarily halts evictions and foreclosures.
-The moratorium is set to end on August 18 or 45 days after the governor issued a state of emergency (whichever comes sooner).
+The moratorium has been extended through October 17, 2020.

 Governor Whitmer issued an executive order on April 17 temporarily halting evictions for nonpayment of rent and halting all current eviction proceedings.
-The moratorium is set to end after May 15.
+The moratorium ended on July 15, 2020.

 Governor Walz issued an executive order putting a halt on all evictions and foreclosures beginning March 24 and running through April 30.
-This order is expected to be extended.
+This order has been extended through August 12, 2020.